 This information is intended to be used, alongside the concern/incident form, to support staff with the recording of safeguarding and child protection concerns/incidents.
+Have you remembered to include:-

-Have you remembered to include:- 1. what is it that you have seen/heard/noticed which concerns you?
-Remember if you have noticed a mark on the pupil, it is really important to complete an attached body map, giving an indication of the shape, size and location of the mark.

-2. clear and factual information about what you have seen/heard/noticed?
-If you have included your opinion in your report, have you made it clear that this is your opinion?
-3. full names of those involved and where possible, reference to staff roles?

-4. why what you have seen/heard/noticed concerns you?
-What are worried will happen if this concern/incident is not responded to?

-5. any actions you have already taken?

-6. whether you have spoken to parents/carers about the concern/incident?
-Remember, you may need to seek advice from a member of the safeguarding team if you are unsure about whether speaking to the parent may increase the risk to the pupil.
-If the parent is the alleged perpetrator you must always seek advice from the Safeguarding Team before speaking to the parent/carer.
+- 1. what is it that you have seen/heard/noticed which concerns you?
+Remember if you have noticed a mark on the pupil, it is really important to complete an attached body map, giving an indication of the shape, size and location of the mark. - 2. clear and factual information about what you have seen/heard/noticed?
+If you have included your opinion in your report, have you made it clear that this is your opinion? - 3. full names of those involved and where possible, reference to staff roles? - 4. why what you have seen/heard/noticed concerns you?
+What are you worried will happen if this concern/incident is not responded to? - 5. any actions you have already taken? - 6. whether you have spoken to parents/carers about the concern/incident?
+Remember, you may need to seek advice from the DSL if you are unsure about whether speaking to the parent may increase the risk to the pupil.
+If the parent is the alleged perpetrator you must always seek advice from the DSL before speaking to the parent/carer.